joshuachuaaa/Neural-Network/README.md

 1. Added enumerate in the reversed direction for back propagation, fixed error term calculation
 2. Removed getActiveNeurons() & Added boolActiveNeurons - Array of 1 and 0s (1 if activated)
 3. Simplified and Fixed backProp logic
+4. Added Logic in Layer to store booleanActiveNeurons for easier backProp

 # Update Log 5 - 01 December 2025
 1. removed ReLU.py - Moved class to Activation.py